 In addition, you also want to ask, “What other issues besides the business do we want to talk about?”
 What this means is that these conversations are not always purely financial conversations, but may include issues like what the company’s social mission entails.
 You may want to use the time to discuss ideas about the best way for the company to focus on making a social impact, or on other pressing issues, financial or otherwise.

-Q1 Meeting: Last year’s results, followed by a discussion of this year’s succession plan.
+Discuss last year’s results, followed by a discussion of this year’s succession plan.
 If you have a social issue, provide a short report on that, along with two or three other pressing issues for the family to discuss.

-Q2 Meeting: A brief report on the business with a particular focus on the company’s social mission.
+Provide a brief report on the business with a particular focus on the company’s social mission.

-In between – and often during – these four quarterly meetings, there can be a need for a highly objective, non-family member to step in and steer the communication forward.
+In between—and often during—these four quarterly meetings, there can be a need for a highly objective, non-family member to step in and steer the communication forward.
 That person can not only evaluate the communication, but also be very accessible to the family.

 A priority for the family is to ensure that it remains a family.
 The secondary priority is for the family business to not only survive, but hopefully, thrive.
 To help beat the odds, a once-a-year family assembly may not be enough.
-In the wake of sudden news, it takes something far more frequent than annual communication in order to move at the speed of life and of business and to provide a quick response.
-There also may be a need for an unbiased party who aims to understand each family member’s motivations, as well as the “big picture” of where the business and family together NEED and WANT to go.
+In the wake of sudden news, it takes something far more frequent than annual communication in order to move at the speed of life and of business to provide a quick response.
+There also may be a need for an unbiased party who aims to understand each family member’s motivations, as well as the “big picture” of where the business and family together need and want to go.